eightyfive/react-native-themesheet/README.md

 type SpacingStyle<S extends Sizes> = Partial<Record<SpacingProp, keyof S>>;
 ```

-The following "color" properties will only accepts color names from the "Theme":
+The following "color" properties will only accepts color names from the Theme:

 - `backgroundColor`
 - `borderColor`
 - `color`
 - `tintColor`

-Finally `borderRadius` accepts both a size name from the "Theme", as well as a normal `number` value.
+Finally `borderRadius` accepts both a size name from the Theme, as well as a normal `number` value.

 ```ts
 import { createStyles } from './theme';